ChapelR/tweego-setup/readme.md

 This is the basic setup I use for creating Tweego projects.
 It's here so I can clone it when I need it, but you may find it useful, too.

+For information on why you may want to use this repo, [look here](docs/why-use-this.md).

 ### Installing

 You'll need [NodeJS](docs/installing-node.md) and [Tweego](docs/installing-tweego.md) installed.
 Click the links to find my step-by-step instructions (with pictures) on how to do this on Windows systems.
 You will need to combine my instructions with a bit of Googling to get these working on other OSes.
 You may also wish to globally install [Gulp](docs/installing-gulp.md), but this is optional.